Tomrdle/custom-namalsk/README.md

 - mapgrouppos.xml - adds proper positioning of new buildings
 - mapgroupproto.xml - adds new buildings aren't part of namalsk default set

+Thanks for downloading and have fun!
+Join discord for more!  https://discord.gg/2ryrSmVb